Name: Renaud Barbier

-Click on the picture under to get more info on the Mantafoisl Mono:
+Click on the picture under to get more info on the Mantafoils Mono:

-WZ: Mantafoil has something unusual in its range: an inflatable windSUP / windfoil board.
+WZ: Mantafoil has an unusual in its range: an inflatable windSUP / windfoil board.
 Could you tell us a bit more about this product and… is it really working??